SEMAGLUTIDE INJ,SOLN

 - Initiated by a VA/VA Community Care gastroenterologist/hepatologist or locally designated expert

-- Documented plan to change medications that cause or exacerbate steatohepatitis to alternative agents as applicable and clinically appropriate
+- Documented plan to change medications that can cause or exacerbate steatohepatitis to alternative agents as applicable and clinically appropriate

 - Females breastfeeding/providing breastmilk: Counseling provided on potential risks vs benefits of treatment